-2.1 Food technology assessment
+2.2 Food technology assessment

-The proposed use of the transglutaminase enzyme as a processing aid in the nominated foods is consistent with its typical function of catalysing the formation of an isopeptide bond between γ -carboxamide groups of glutamine residue side chains and the ε -amino groups of lysine residue side chains.
+FSANZ concluded that the proposed use of the transglutaminase enzyme as a processing aid in brewing and in the manufacture and processing of the nominated foods is consistent with its typical function of catalysing the formation of an isopeptide bond between $\gamma$ -carboxamide groups of glutamine residue side chains and the $\epsilon$ -amino groups of lysine residue side chains.
 It is used as a processing aid to catalyse the cross-linking reactions of the amino acid glutamine and lysine during processing of glutamine and lysine-containing foods.